ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 If you drag more than one pose, then the Target is a combination of the poses, and you get that extra button (**M** or **S**) that lets you specify the blend mode - either *Multiply* or *Smallest*.
 ![Alt text](../images/poseEditor_draggingTargets.gif)

-Ok, until here it was still boring because it's not doing anything yet.
-But now we can choose to do either a blendShape, manipulate a Ctrl
+And next we can choose to do either a blendShape, manipulate a Ctrl.

 ### BlendShape Targets
 First specify the meshes you want to use for blendShapes by adding them into the *Meshes Table*
 And then select them again and click the **EDIT MESH** button.
 This tells the tool that whatever you sculpt on the mesh will go into that Target.
-Don't forget to deactivate the *EDIT* button when you are done!

 ![Alt text](../images/PoseEditor_EditButton2.gif)
-!!! info
 The tool I used in this gif is **Mesh Tools -> Sculpting Tools -> Grap Tool**.
 But when you have the *EDIT* button activated, you can also select vertices and move them.
-Or use some of the *Geometry Tools* like *Smooth Vertices* !!! note
+Or use some of the *Geometry Tools* like *Smooth Vertices*

+!!! note "Kangaroo Tool Tip"
     If you haven't tried out the *Smooth Vertices* tool yet, sculpting correctives is where it most useful!
 Because many times we are dealing with vertices that are collapsed and we want to smooth them out again.

+!!! warning "Remember"
+    Don't forget to deactivate the *EDIT* button when you are done!

 ### Ctrl Targets
 When you create Targets on Ctrls, it just creates a Ctrl Locator for each Pose that you can move around
 ![Alt text](../images/poseEditor_addCtrl.gif)
 Whenever you click the **Add/Activate** button, it creates a locator if it doesn't exist yet and selects it.
 If the locator already exists, it'll only select it.
-So in short: that's a multi functional button that you'll be clicking a lot.
+So that's a multi functional button that you'll be clicking a lot.

 In the ctrl hierarchy (outliner) you can see all the locators, for each target one.
 And those that are activated are shown while the others get hidden automatically.
 This way you could even adjust poses without the UI.
 ![Alt text](../images/poseEditor_locators.jpg)
-But most of the time you'll be faster to just select the locator using the *Add/Activate* button
+But most of the time you'll be faster to just select the locator by using the *Add/Activate* button

 ## dResetAttrs
 When you have a for example deltaMush or a blendShape target that shrinks the